uw-datasci/Shifting-Lines-Visualizing-NHL-Role-Crossover/README.md

 While watching the Florida Panthers vs. Toronto Maple Leafs series, something caught my attention during Game 5.
 Panthers’ defensemen **Aaron Ekblad** and **Dmitry Kulikov** scored back-to-back opening goals — a moment commentators noted as a first in NHL history.

 That (sad) moment made me wonder:
-> “Are there defenders who would be better suited as forwards?
+> “Defensemen scored the opening goals of this game, so are there any defenders better suited as forwards?
 Are teams underutilizing players by locking them into rigid roles?”

 Those questions kicked off this project.